essdot/shimlib/README.md

 # shimlib - A Useful Javascript Library

 Shimlib is a Javascript library that does things with functions, arrays, objects, and more.
-It's a personal project that implements different functionality that I have found useful at different points over time.
+It's a personal project implementing a variety of functionality that I have found useful at times.
 It can be used to shim missing functionality like Object.keys, Function.prototype.bind, and more.
-It implements functionality similar to [underscore.js](http://underscorejs.org/), [es5-shim](https://github.com/es-shims/es5-shim), and a simple class library for classical inheritance.
+It implements functionality similar to [underscore.js](http://underscorejs.org/), [es5-shim](https://github.com/es-shims/es5-shim), and a simple class library for doing classical inheritance in Javascript.

 Shimlib's unit tests use [mocha](http://visionmedia.github.io/mocha/) and [chai](http://chaijs.com/).
 There are also integration tests for ensuring that it has the same behavior as native functions.
 Shimlib's functionality is split into node-style modules.

 Grunt tasks are provided for building, concat/minifying, running tests, etc. Browserify is used to resolve the node modules into a single script.

 ## Installing